andy-techen/js30/README.md

 - `RegExp` revisit
   - `^`: starts with
   - `(a |an |the )`: contains "a ", "an ", "the " -> spaces matter

+## 18 - Adding Up Times with Reduce